Ria424/developers-animatesdk-docs/Camera_object/Camera_summary.md

 ## Description

-This javascript object allows user to access and change properties of camera at any frame in timeline.
+The Camera object provides animators with the ability to control and manipulate the camera's properties at any frame in the timeline.
+This allows for dynamic storytelling and enhanced visual effects, similar to techniques used in motion films.

-Animators can use the following features that are integral to any motion film.
+Key features include:

-1. Panning with the subject of the frame.
+1. Panning to follow the subject within the frame.

-2. Zooming in the object of interest for dramatic effect
+2. Zooming in on an object of interest to create a dramatic effect.

-3. Zooming out of a frame to remind the viewer of a larger picture
+3. Zooming out to reveal a broader perspective or context.

-4. Modifying the focal point to shift the attention of the viewer from one subject to another
+4. Adjusting the focal point to shift the viewer's attention between subjects.

-5. Rotating the camera
+5. Rotating the camera to achieve unique angles or perspectives.

-6. Using color tint or filters to apply color effects on a scene
+6. Applying color tints or filters to enhance the mood or atmosphere of a scene.

 ## Method summary